htang7415/DRKG-Query/README.md

 5. **Theory lens:** classify templates by acyclic/cyclic structure and compare runtime against output size, intermediate work, skew, and AGM-style bounds.
 6. **Results:** show that skew and intermediate expansion dominate the simple acyclic/cyclic story.

+## Dataset

+The benchmark uses the Drug Repurposing Knowledge Graph (DRKG), a directed biomedical knowledge graph whose nodes include entities such as compounds, genes, diseases, and biological processes.
+Edges are typed relations from the raw DRKG triples.

+The pipeline treats `data/drkg.tsv` as the authoritative directed edge list.
+Metadata files such as the relation glossary and entity-source table are used for context, not for changing edge direction.
+During preprocessing, the project:

+- derives each node type from the prefix before `::`
+- drops rows with empty local endpoint identifiers
+- deduplicates exact `(source, relation, destination)` triples
+- keeps self-loops in storage, while benchmark templates require distinct node variables

+The saved full run contains `5,874,229` unique directed edges, `97,237` nodes, and `107` relation types after cleaning.

 ## Run Commands

 Set up the environment: